 You can have the best reward system out there, but if your toilet isn’t accessible or hard to use, the child will not respond well.
 To help them get up on their own, use a bathroom stool that lets your child climb up by themselves.
 You should also ensure that it is comfortable for your child to sit on the toilet, meaning you may need an attachment to make the gap smaller.

 If helping your child wipe isn’t in the cards for you, bidets are your best bet.
-Systems like this let you add presets, which you can customize for your kid and get them a thorough clean without ever having to wipe another human.
+Systems let you add presets, which you can customize for your kid and get them a thorough clean without ever having to wipe another human.
 Bidets are just a wonderful way to avoid the mess for everyone, and teaching children to use toilet bidet seats while they are young can be much easier than trying to transfer them later on.

 Conclusion